hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 /path/to/my/favorite/photo.jeg
 ```

-Strings has whitespace (spaces or tabs) separating them from anything else.
+Strings have whitespace (spaces or tabs) separating them from anything else.

 > **NOTE:** While generally discouraged, strings can also have spaces in them along with other special characters.
 Special characters are characters that have special meaning in a language.
 For example, `>` is a character used for redirection or `$` is a character used with variables.
 You can use them if you must by "escaping" them.
 Escaping a special character requires putting a `\` infront of the special character, which tell bash to interpret this next character literally, not as a special character.
 Naturally, `\` is also a special character.
 Because different software tools interpret special characters differently, it is generally advised just to stay away from them in strings unless it is necessary (which sometimes it is).
 Many of these special characters are symbols, so general, just be leary of using non-alphanumerical characters in your strings.